Keyframe/c_start/README.md

 You can build static or dynamic library or even an exe out of same make, across platforms!

-Main feature are modules which get compiled into their own object.
+Main feature are modules, auto discovered, which get compiled into their own object.
 Within each module you get automatic platform overrides:

 ```